thisismygithubok/DD_Bot/sites/commands.md

 # **Command Overview**

 ### /admin
-- choose a user to grant or revoke admin privilieges to
+- Choose a user to grant or revoke admin privilieges to
 - Can only be done by admins
 - An admin can not revoke his own admin privileges

-### /docker
+### /docker {command}
-- used to start, stop or restart a docker container
+- Used to start, stop, or restart a docker container
-- admins are allowed to control every container
+- Admins are allowed to control every container
-- users can only start and stop containers that have been assigned to them by admins
+- Users can only start and stop containers that have been assigned to them by admins
-- start and stop permissions are granted separately
+- Start and stop permissions are granted separately
-- permissions can be done per user and for roles
+- Permissions can be done per user and for roles
+- Example Command: /docker {command} --> hit enter --> choose the section --> choose the container

 ### /list
-- this command lists all containers the user is allowed to interact with
+- This command lists all containers the user is allowed to interact with
-  - includes the status (running or stopped)
+  - Includes the status (running or stopped)
-- admins see every container
+- Admins see every container

 ### /permission
-- lists a users permissions
+- Lists a users permissions
-- admins can enter a user or role for permissions to be shown
+- Admins can enter a user or role for permissions to be shown

 ### /role
-- used to grant/revoke permissions to a role
+- Used to grant/revoke permissions to a role

 ### /user
-- used to grant/revoke permissions to a single user
+- Used to grant/revoke permissions to a single user